 Make sure to bring your personal test code.
 Otherwise, the lab will not know which test results are yours.
 Also note that the test centers do not accept payments.
 All payments must be made online.

 You should expect STDcheck to send your test results back to you within only one or two working days (though we find most users get their results back in less than 24 hours).
 This is among the fastest turnaround times available.

 You can choose to receive your results via text or email.
-You can also opt to call in to receive your results (this is an especially convenient option if you share a phone or email account with someone).
+You can also opt to call in to receive your results (an especially convenient option if you share a phone or email account with someone).

 One additional feature that is unique to STDcheck is the ability to send 100% anonymous notifications to your partner(s) alerting them about the positive result.
 It will just advise them that they might also want to take a test.

 Need to cancel your order?